 When we planned to visit Paris, one of the top things on our list was to visit the Catacombs.
 This underground maze houses the remains of thousands of people.
 You can find their bones arranged in nooks all through the maze.

 One of the coolest facts about Paris is that the underground network extends across the whole city.
-It was once a limestone quarry of the city which was abandoned.
+The city’s limestone quarry was once abandoned.

 I highly recommend visiting.
-It can get kinda moist and cold down there, especially on a rainy day so make sure that you carry a jacket or a shawl to keep yourself warm.
+It can get kind of moist and cold down there, especially on a rainy day, so make sure that you carry a jacket or a shawl to keep yourself warm.

-One of the mistakes that we made was not booking our tickets online.
-The queues can be long and you waste a lot of time just waiting for your ticket.
+One of our mistakes was not booking our tickets online.
+The queues can be long, and you waste a lot of time just waiting for your ticket.
 So save yourself some grief and get your ticket in advance.

 Check out what it’s like visiting the Paris Catacombs with a full tour of them on YouTube: